What is Evolution?

 To be scientific, any theory must be falsifiable.
 There are many ways that biological evolution could be proved false.
-One example would be if human fossils were to be incontrovertibly found in any rocks older than a few million years.
+One example would be if Homo sapiens fossils were to be incontrovertibly found in any rocks older than a few hundred thousand years.
 But even after 150 years, no solid evidence has ever been found that would prove evolution false.
 In fact, all observations have supported evolutionary theory.
 The idea of intelligent design on the other hand, although touted as an alternative to evolution, is in fact not a scientific theory because it cannot be falsified.
 Worse, if intelligent design were taught on an equal footing with evolution, alchemy could be taught alongside chemistry, and astrology alongside astronomy.
 An intelligent design proponent admitted this absurdity under oath during the famous Kitzmiller trial.

 There is no better way to celebrate the wonder of evolution and the family of life on Earth, than to use Darwin's own words…